strangerstudios/pmpro-payfast/readme.txt

 To test Payfast payments without being billed in sandbox mode requires a sandbox account from PayFast.
 For more information in creating a sandbox account - https://developers.payfast.co.za/documentation/#the-sandbox

 == Changelog ==
+= 1.7.1 - 2025-05-01 =
+* BUG FIX: Fixed an issue where multiple ITN requests received in a single day would cancel a subscription. #105 (@andrewlimaza)

 = 1.7 - 2025-03-18 =
 * ENHANCEMENT: Added support for `pmpro_calculate_profile_start_date` to better handle subscription delays or code that may tweak the subscription start date.
 * BUG FIX: Fixed a specific issue where PayFast would try to create a subscription when the $level object would be tweaked but no frequency was set for recurring amounts.